8n8/bigwebthing/README.md

 BigWebThing is a system for constructing and publishing documents.

 The main principle is that the server logs everything it can and publishes everything.
-Any privacy there is comes from measures such as encryption implemented on the client.
+Any privacy there is comes from the client, such as end-to-end encryption.

 # User interface

-+ A view of all the data on the server

-+ Facilities for creating content and publishing it.
+It's a command-line app.
+The commands are:

+    Update crypto

+        $ bwt

+    Get usage

+        $ bwt help

+    Get my ID

+        $ bwt myid

+    Read messages

+        $ bwt read

+    Write a message

+        $ bwt write <recipient ID> "hi ..."

+    Add contact

+        $ bwt addcontact <contact ID>

+    Make a dummy £1 payment to the server - TESTING ONLY

+        $ bwt pay

 # Client cache